 Theme 8: With all the diversity in the world, why is just one language seen as the common language?
 English dominates globally.
 Even in conferences where no one has English as their first language, English is used to communicate amongst people who speak many different languages.
 What do we lose when we allow this domination?
 What languages have we lost in our family tree?
 Watch the video.

-What is tone policing?
+Theme 6: What is tone policing?
 In other words, what is it about our dominant culture that expects people to “be nice” before they can say something uncomfortable for others to hear?
 How does this perpetuate separation when we so badly need a world where we take care of one another and keep each other as safe as possible?
 Watch the video.

-With so much scrutiny of the police, what is justice?
+Theme 13: With so much scrutiny of the police, what is justice?
 What is wrong with the current system and what is meant by restorative and transformational justice?
-This workshop just seeks to take the very first steps toward exploring these huge issues… We all get to start at square one, with loads of breakout rooms and a dance break at the midway point of the two hours.
+This workshop just seeks to take the very first steps toward exploring these huge issues… We all get to start at square one, with loads of time for processing and reflection and a comfort break at the midway point of the two hours.
 We’ll keep checking in with our bodies to stay connected and grounded in where we’re at with these huge issues.
-Book this for 11th November or choose your own date with Calendly.
+Videos coming in November 2021.

-What can we learn from mutual aid and disability justice siblings about support pods and how best to take care of one another and keep each other as safe as possible?
+Theme 14: What can we learn from mutual aid and disability justice siblings about support pods and how best to take care of one another and keep each other as safe as possible?
 What is it about our dominant culture that makes it hard for so many of us to even just knock on our neighbour’s door?
-We spend two hours exploring examples and our (somatic) responses to them.
-Plenty of breakout rooms and a midway dance break.
-Book this for 11th November or choose your own date through Calendly.
+We spend two hours exploring examples and our responses to them.
+Plenty of time for processing and reflection and a midway comfort break.
+Videos coming in November 2021.